 Lerici Bistrot: A great place for a delicious seafood buffet.
-Loved the service too.
+Great service!

 Bar Costa: Anything from a caffe or a spritz is available in this old school bar with a view of the harbour.

-Il Frontoio: Pick their antipasto al mare and enjoy it with the enthusiastic staff.
+Il Frontoio: Their antipasto al mare is fabulous as is their enthusiastic staff.

 How to Reach Lerici:

-Lerici is one of those towns where there’s no train station so travel via train till La Spezia station.
-There are buses every 30 minutes from La Spezia and Sarzana to Lerici.
-Alternatively, in the summer (until September), there are regular ferry services that you can take from Cinque Terre and Portovenere to reach to Lerici.
+Lerici has no train station so it is best to take a train till La Spezia station and then a direct bus to Lerici.
+There are buses every 30 minutes.
+In the summer (until September), there are regular ferry services from Cinque Terre & Portovenere to reach Lerici.